Income Tax FAQs

-A Big Rapids RESIDENT is a person domiciled within the Big Rapids City limits.
-"Domicile" means a place where a person has a true, fixed and permanent home.
+A Big Rapids RESIDENT is a person domiciled, having a true, fixed and permanent home, within the Big Rapids City limits.
 A NON-RESIDENT is a person domiciled outside the City limits.

 I attend Ferris State University.
 Is there anything different about my return?

 Married students, living in Big Rapids, where one or both are attending Ferris, are considered residents, unless you are maintaining a permanent residence elsewhere.

 Single students, living in Big Rapids and attending Ferris are considered residents unless you are maintaining a permanent residence elsewhere (including parents home) or are registered to vote elsewhere.